mnylc/cit-toolkit/pages/join.md

 Join over 250 libraries, archives, and museums in New York City and Westchester county as a member of METRO.
 Get access to grant programs, resource sharing, vendor discounts, and registration discounts on professional development for your institution's employees.

-###Benefits###
+### Benefits

 * Digital Services
 * Grants
-* College and university libraries are eligible for Coordinated Collection Development Aid.
+* College and university libraries are eligible for Coordinated Collection Development Aid
-* Members of our Hospital Library Service Program have access to Collection Development Grants, Technology Grants, and Medical Information Services Program grants.
+* Hospital libraries have access to Collection Development Grants, Technology Grants, and Medical Information Services Program grants
 * Resource Sharing
 * Vendor Discounts
-* Annual Conference
 * Professional Development
 * Special Interest Groups
 * Meeting Spaces